CompGenomeLab/globalNERepair/README.md

 This repository is developed for analyzing genome-wide four NGS datasets which I have utilized during my master's thesis.
 This repository is not only including preprocessing pipelines but also includes python scripts as well.

 # Project Aim
-Revealing one of the causes of genome-wide nucleotide excision repair heterogeneitiy mainly using histone markers.
+Revealing one of the causes of genome-wide nucleotide excision repair heterogeneity mainly using histone markers.

 # globalNERepair
 Instead of globalRepair Repository, I am using globalNERepair repository!